 Geolocation and localization provide a personalized experience to the user based on their geographical location.
 These can include suggestions for the restaurants nearby or distance metrics in maps or a simple text (like 30 km away) for apps creating connections through distance.
-With the use of geolocation features, localization can also be implemented – making sure that the application is loaded in a local language depending on the region for a smooth user experience.
+With the use of geolocation features, and a free IP address lookup tool, localization can also be implemented – making sure that the application is loaded in a local language depending on the region for a smooth user experience.

 But apart from the experience point of view, geolocation scenarios and testing play an important role in terms of security as well as legal matters.
 It makes sure that no local laws are broken and you show what is only allowed in the country (either by law or through copyrights etc.)

 Missing geolocation testing can be dangerous legally, financially and of course, personally for the user and the business.

 7. Pop Up Related Scenarios in Mobile Testing